20 – 24 inches

 Male vs. Female

 There aren’t many differences between the male and the female Dalmadoodles in terms of physical stature.
 Males can get a bit bigger on the larger end of the spectrum, but on average, they’re basically the same size.

-The menfolk tend to be a bit more independent and stubborn, so a girl puppy will likely be easier to train; she’ll also probably be more of a clinger.
+The male Dalmatian Poodle mix tends to be a bit more independent and stubborn, so a girl puppy will likely be easier to train; she’ll also probably be more of a clinger.
 The ladies are especially affectionate around children.